deskflow/deskflow/README.md

 Synergy 1 Community Edition is free and open source software, and anyone is welcome to build it, run it, tinker with it, redistribute it as part of their own app, etc.

+> [!TIP]
-These instructions will build Synergy 1 Community Edition, which doesn't require a license or serial key.
-Check the [Build Guide](https://github.com/symless/synergy/wiki/Build-Guide) wiki page if you have problems.
+> These instructions will build Synergy 1 Community Edition, which doesn't require a license
+> or serial key.
+Check the [Build Guide](https://github.com/symless/synergy/wiki/Build-Guide)
+> wiki page if you have problems.

 **1. Dependencies:**